How to Ease Employee Anxiety During a Pandemic

 - Enable social distancing whenever possible

-- Require use of face masks in public areas
+- Require the use of face masks in public areas

 - Set up hand sanitizer stations around the office